pierremaw/obsidian-vault-organizer/README.md

    2. Access `Settings`, click on `Templates`, then within that section update the `Template folder location` to `_templates`.
    3. Optional hotkey setup: Access `Settings`, click on the `Hotkeys` option, then update the hotkey for `Templates: Insert template` to `CTRL` + `ALT` + `T` (or any appropriate hotkey combination).
 6. Access Visual Studio Code (or any IDE).
 7. Ensure you are in the root folder for your Obsidian Vault.
-Within Visual Studio Code, you can open your root folder by:
+Within Visual Studio Code, you can open your root folder with these steps:
    1. Clicking `File`.
    2. Clicking the `Open Folder` option.
    3. Navigating to the appropriate folder.